Skint Dad

 Please look to report it straight away.

-If you’ve entered your details onto another website, go to the right website and change your password and email immediately to prevent the scammers gaining access.
+If you’ve entered your details onto another website, go to the right website and change your password and email immediately to prevent the scammers from gaining access.

 Also, look to report the scam to Action Fraud here.